Serpent of Kinja

 Starting Weapon Proficient: Quarterstaff, Whip, Gerston, Severtree

-Starting Skills: Choose 1 starting Combat Art and History: Religion.
+Starting Skills: Choose 1 starting Combat or Magical Style and History: Religion.

 Equipment: Clothing, 1 Day Ration, Backpack, Canteen